 Phishing emails are becoming so convincing and realistic that it’s sometimes hard to know what’s genuine and what’s a scam.
 Depending on the type of scam and sophistication of the hacker, there’s no straight answer to this.
 Some phishing emails can be easy to spot, a strange, maybe even foreign email asking you to transfer money into a bank account, or it could seem legitimate with company logos and credentials such as PayPal or Amazon asking you to log onto your account or give away confidential information.
+If you find a phishing scam, learn how to report it.

 So how do you tell the difference between a phishing email and a legitimate one?
 Unfortunately, there is no one single technique that works in every situation, but there are several things that you can look for that we've listed below.